Sepsis is the result of a massive immune response to bacterial infection that gets into the blood. It often leads to organ failure or injury.

-Sepsis is a medical emergency that becomes fatal or life-changing for many of the people who develop this "blood poisoning."
+Sepsis is a medical emergency that becomes fatal or life-changing for many of the individuals who develop this "blood poisoning."

-Estimates for the number of people hospitalized in the US for sepsis each year top a million, and sepsis is in the top 10 of all the diseases leading to mortality in America.1
+Estimates for the number of people hospitalized in the United States for sepsis each year top 1 million and sepsis is in the top 10 of diseases leading to mortality in America.

 Fast facts on sepsis

 Here are some key points about sepsis.
-More detail and supporting information is in the article.
+More detail and supporting information is in the main article.

 - The symptoms of sepsis can be tricky to spot and may be mistaken for other serious illnesses

-- Getting urgent medical treatment - with antibiotics, and other treatment dependent on the severity of the condition - is key to the chances of surviving sepsis
+- Getting urgent medical treatment is key to the chances of surviving sepsis

 What is sepsis?

 Sepsis is a specific condition in itself, but it is commonly caused by bacterial infection in the blood, which is called septicemia.
 This explains why the terms sepsis and septicemia are often used together.
-The blood should be sterile of bacteria (and another term for when these microbes get into the circulation is "bacteremia").5

-- Poisons are released by the septicemia - released by the bacteria infecting the blood
+- Poisons are released by the bacteria involved in septicemia

 - The immune system mounts a massive inflammatory response to these poisons - this is referred to as sepsis

 The current definition of sepsis is based on relatively recent developments in the scientific understanding of the condition.
-The disease process is also not fully understood, with treatment still proving highly challenging.7
+The disease process is also not fully understood, with treatment still proving highly challenging.

-Sepsis is possible in anyone with an infection that develops a complication, but the people most at risk of sepsis are the very young and the old, and anyone with these risk factors:10
+Sepsis is possible in anyone with an infection that develops a complication, but the people most at risk of sepsis are the very young and the old, and anyone with these risk factors:

 - A weakened immune system

-- Chronic illness, including the examples of diabetes, kidney or liver disease, AIDS and cancer
+- Chronic illness, including diabetes, kidney or liver disease, AIDS, and cancer

 Vulnerability to sepsis is becoming more widespread.
-This is thought to be for a number of reasons, including more people having the risk factors above, and:1
+This is thought to be for a number of reasons:

 - More opportunities for infections to become complicated - more people are having invasive procedures and organ transplants, and more are taking immunosuppressive drugs and chemotherapies

-- Rising antibiotic resistance - medicine has been failing to keep up adequately with the strategies that microbes continually evolve against drugs that would otherwise control infections.
+- Rising antibiotic resistance - microbes are becoming immune to drugs that would otherwise control infections

 Symptoms of sepsis

-The most important step for patients or people around them suspecting sepsis is that they:11-13
+The most important step for patients or people around them suspecting sepsis is that they:

 - Do not attempt to make a home diagnosis